Disney Wish Restaurants: The Ultimate Must Read Dining Guide for Your Disney Cruise

 I have a tiny bit of regret for not making a reservation.
 Photo credit: Jill Robbins

-Enchanté by Chef Arnaud Lallement is an elegant, Beauty and the Beast-themed adult dining venue.
-Chef Lallement is a three Michelin-starred chef from Reims, France, who also curated the menu for Remy, the French restaurant on the Disney Dream and Disney Fantasy.
+Enchanté’s Chef Lallement is a three Michelin-starred chef from Reims, France, who also curated the menu for Remy, the French restaurant on the Disney Dream and Disney Fantasy

 Is Disney Wish Adult Dining for Me?